duilec/CS61A-spring2022/README.md

 I test some examples in chapter and give some my personal solution of exercise in lecture. if you find some file's names of **"demo.py"** that is my test program, **you can ignore them**.

+Thanks to the UCB professors for making this class public!

 ## **course introduce**